mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 - MS Word/Excel Document (very powerful, especially in cases where Macros need to be enabled)
 - Bash/.exe Files (extremely dangerous)

-If you observe this or some other behavior that suggests someone is sending you unsolicited dangerous attachment types raise it with your information security team ([infosec@mozilla.com](mailto:infosec@mozilla.com) if at Mozilla) for further review and attach the email headers (see above) and provide the example attachment for further review.
+If you observe this or some other behavior that suggests someone is sending you unsolicited dangerous attachment types raise it with your security team for further review and attach the email headers (see above) and provide the example attachment for further review.

 ## References/Additional Reading